-10-2010-18-9 Master Development Plan
+10-18-9 Master Development Plan

-A. When deemed necessary or desirable by the City, a polication and approval for a Conservation Residential Subdivision shall include may require the submission and approval by the City Council of a Master Development Plan and/or Development Agreement.
-Such Master Development Plan and/or Development Agreement may be required by the City at any stage of the subdivision approval process shall be reviewed and approved as part of the subdivision approval process.
+A. Application and approval for a Conservation Residential Subdivision shall include a Master Development Plan and/or Development Agreement.
+Such Master Development Plan and/or Development Agreement shall be reviewed and approved as part of the subdivision approval process.

-10-2010-18-10Dimensional Standards
+10-18-10 Dimensional Standards